eliabiraschi/TelloDrone/README.md

 3. An array of objects describing the methods names and the commands to send to the aircraft.
 Please check the source code if you're interested in working with this.

 ## List of the public methods
 The public methods reflect the commands you can send to the aircraft.
 I've only changed a couple of them for clarity.
-The returned values and/or arguments are those described in the official SDK documentation.
+The returned values and/or arguments are those described in [the official SDK documentation](https://terra-1-g.djicdn.com/2d4dce68897a46b19fc717f3576b7c6a/Tello%20%E7%BC%96%E7%A8%8B%E7%9B%B8%E5%85%B3/For%20Tello/Tello%20SDK%20Documentation%20EN_1.3_1122.pdf).
 Each one of them returns a promise.
 The promises both resolve and reject with an object: `resolve({ message })` or `reject({ error: message || error })`.

 * `start()` puts the aircraft in SDK mode, it has to be called prior to any other command
-* `panic()` stops all the rotors
+* `panic()` stops all the rotors (*emergency* command)
 * `getHeight()`
 * `getBattery()`
 * `getTime()`